 Whether you're looking for ideas or just want to see what other parents are doing, read on for some great Easter Basket Ideas for Babies.

 For baskets that you’re making be sure that you don’t use Easter grass in them.
 Little fingers put anything and everything in their mouths and the “grass” could easily get caught in their throat and cause a choking hazard.
 You also may want to steer clear of an actual basket and instead use a small tote or cloth bag.
 Even plastic baskets can split and easily cut your little one.

 Shower your little princess with a basket fit for a future queen.
-A cute princess movie to catch her attention, a pink blanket or outfit with a princess theme and a board or soft princess themed book, such as these Disney Princess Board Books, all make an adorable basket.
+A cute princess movie to catch her attention, a pink blanket or outfit with a princess theme, and a board or a soft princess-themed book, such as these Disney Princess Board Books, all make an adorable basket.

 Related: Easy Easter Crafts for Kids

 The Fine Motor Basket

 Megabloks or old-fashioned wooden blocks are a great start to a basket for your little one!
 Add in a toy that has snaps and pulls and even a toy phone and help your small one fine-tune their fine motor skills this Easter.
 There are so many ways to teach fine motor skills just find what works best for you.